 What is the hero culture?

-Hero culture is encouraged with management praising employees for making the effort to come in even when they’re unwell, there comes a time though when organisations must consider how negative a culture this could become, and the long term downfalls that presenteeism present.
+Hero culture is encouraged with management praising employees for making the effort to come in even when they’re unwell.
+However, there comes a time when organisations must consider how negative a culture this could become, and the long term downfalls that presenteeism present.

-The same also applies to the hero culture associated with those who stay after hours, working themselves to the bone to meet deadlines and increase their own productivity, but once again the long term consequences of encouraging such practices have to be considered.
+The same also applies to the hero culture associated with those who stay after hours, working themselves to the bone to meet deadlines and increase their productivity, but once again the long term consequences of encouraging such practices have to be considered.

-Weelbeing charity CABA recently conducted a survey that found 35% of employees are too scared to call in sick through fear of being judged against standards of other colleagues, similarly 14% of those surveyed stated that they often forego a lunchbreak to keep up with the demands set on them by their organisation
+Wellbeing charity CABA recently conducted a survey that found 35% of employees are too scared to call in sick through fear of being judged against standards of other colleagues, similarly, 14% of those surveyed stated that they often forego a lunch break to keep up with the demands set on them by their organisation

 It’s a little bit of a buzzword at the minute, but certainly an important one rather than just an on-trend one.
 Whilst many rejoiced over the ONS (office for national statistics) releasing the lowest ever absence rates since records began in 1993 (4.3 days per employee in 2016), others noted that it could well point to a worrying trend of increased presenteeism, otherwise known as employees coming into work when they are unwell.

-The obvious pitfalls here regard the spreading of whatever illness an employee practising presenteeism has brought into the office, whilst some companies will celebrate the employees determination to come in to work, they may well not notice three or four other employees contracting the illness, and also coming in to work but operating on a significantly lower level of productivity.
+The obvious pitfalls here regards the spreading of an illness.
+Whilst some companies will celebrate the employees’ determination to come into work, they may well not notice three or four other employees contracting the illness, and also coming in to work but operating on a significantly lower level of productivity.